In this section

 Major investment is required, and current approved funding levels do not meet this requirement.

-A compliance upgrade project is currently underway however the scope of that does not currently allow for growth, and the plant is already operating beyond its design loading capacity.
+A compliance upgrade project is currently underway (excluding growth).
+The plant is already operating beyond its design loading capacity and so new connections have been paused.

-The degree of desludging that will be achieved at Greytown is not yet determined, as the priority is to fully desludge Martinborough WWTP.
-Further desludging funding is likely to be required within a 3-year window (can be incorporated into the regular, ongoing maintenance desludging programme).
+The degree of desludging that will be achieved at Greytown is not yet determined.
+Further funding may be required to complete.

 Items of significance:

-Current plant design and processes are inadequate resulting in a risk of non-compliance (specifically related to Ammonia concentration in the effluent) and possible growth restrictions.
+Current plant design and processes are inadequate for the connected population, resulting in non-compliance (specifically related to ammonia concentration in the effluent) which is affected by seasonal weather patterns.

-Wellington Water is planning a series of tests to determine the reason for a significant discrepancy between the inflow and the outflow measurements.
+Wellington Water has completed the first of a series of tests to determine the reason for a significant discrepancy between the inflow and the outflow measurements.